RunSi/DEVWKS-2601/guide/step1.md

 The script performs the following actions:-

 * Sets up a local python3 virtual environment and installs all necessary dependencies.
-* Brings up a CSR1000v using Vagrant
-* Configures the CSR1000v for:-
+* Configures the Sandbox CSR1000v for:-
     * Netconf
     * Interface configuration
     * Loopback configuration